 Here's a list of related articles that can help you.

-When you get your Wyze Cam pixelated most of the time, the problem is related to data traffic, so make sure to check all the details explained in this article and have the problem solved.
+When you get your Wyze Cam pixelated or blurry, most of the time, the problem is related to data traffic, so make sure to check all the details explained in this article and have the problem solved.

 I hope this article can help you; please share it with your friends.